Children and Young People

 Luke Tandy 1

-Beginning in the Summer 2025, the Transition Age Mental Health project has already seen almost 20 organisations funded to deliver sport and physical activity opportunities to support young people’s mental health.
+As we head into 2026/27, the Transition Age Mental Health project has already seen almost 20 organisations funded to deliver sport and physical activity opportunities to support young people’s mental health.
 In partnership with these organisations, the AEF team are helping to support the emotional wellbeing of 17-25 year olds through physical activity and tailored assistance.

 Linking closely with the NEET team at Essex County Council, the ambition is to explore future referral pathways and outcome reporting mechanisms as we head into 2026.